wp-plugins/links-auditor/readme.txt

 Find the link to the installed Links Auditor in the Settings tab in the admin menu.

 It will set up a new table in your wordpress install called 'la_redirects' that will store all of your redirect information.

+== Screenshots ==
+1. Add your section, title, old links, new links.

+2. Copy your 301 redirects and paste into your .htaccess file for your wordpress site.